alexzielenski/Opee/README.md

 ## Hooking

-`OPSwizzler` is the class which can be used to hook Objective-C method calls and `OPHooker` is a collection of few C funcions and macros which allow the ability to hook C/C++/Swift functions.
+`ZKSwizzle` is the class which can be used to hook Objective-C method calls and `OPHooker` is a collection of few C funcions and macros which allow the ability to hook C/C++/Swift functions.
 Their usage is as follows:

 	@interface OriginalObject : NSObject